The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 Details

 • Buttons: thick plastic, imitation mother-of-pearl.
 No reinforcement tail.
-Stitched parallel.
+Sewn parallel.
 Nothing special, then.

 • Reinforcement swallows: rounded in shape.
-Well done.
+Well made.

 • Patterns aligned with each other: correct.

-• Throat: simple, lined with a fine iron-on for hold.
-Interesting to give more hold to a formal shirt which will be subject to twisting and rubbing in the pants.
+• Throat: simple, lined with a thin iron-on for support.
+Useful for giving more support to a formal shirt that will be subject to twisting and rubbing in the pants.

-This thin layer of iron-on in the throat allows the shirt to fit better when worn inside the pants.
+This thin layer of iron-on adhesive in the throat allows the shirt to hold up better when worn tucked into pants.

 Style and appearance

-I really appreciate the texture provided by this woven micro-pattern, which is a little original while remaining consistent with the elegant register for which the shirt is intended.
+I really like the texture brought by this woven micro-pattern, which is a little original while remaining consistent with the elegant style for which the shirt is intended.

-Small interesting detail which reinforces the “classic” side of the shirt: the edges of the cuffs and collar are stitched quite far from the edge, leaving a small fold of fabric which creates a raised border.
+A small interesting detail that reinforces the “classic” side of the shirt: the edges of the cuffs and the collar are stitched quite far from the edge, leaving a small fold of fabric that creates a raised border.

-The darts on the upper back as well as the clearly defined double pleats on the cuffs reinforce the tailoring DNA of the shirt.
+The darts on the upper back and the well-marked double pleats on the cuffs reinforce the tailoring DNA of the shirt.

 How to wear it?